The Guns of August

 The Guns of August (published in the UK as August 1914) is a 1962 book centered on the first month of World War I written by Barbara W. Tuchman.
 After introductory chapters, Tuchman describes in great detail the opening events of the conflict.
 The book's focus then becomes a military history of the contestants, chiefly the great powers.

 The Guns of August provides a narrative of the earliest stages of World War I, from the decisions to go to war up until the start of the Franco-British offensive that stopped the German advance into France.
-The result was four years of trench warfare.
-In the course of her narrative Tuchman includes discussion of the plans, strategies, world events, and international sentiments before and during the war.
+This led to four years of trench warfare.
+The book discusses military plans, strategies, world events, and international sentiments before and during the war.

 The book was awarded the Pulitzer Prize for General Nonfiction for publication year 1963, and proved very popular.
 Tuchman later returned to the subject of the social attitudes and issues that existed before World War I in a collection of eight essays published in 1966 as The Proud Tower: A Portrait of the World Before the War, 1890–1914.

 Synopsis

-The book starts by using the funeral of King Edward VII in May 1910 to introduce various leaders of the Europe monarchy and their relationships with each other.
-This event marked the last time they were peacefully with each other.
-These figures then went on to become central to World War I. This includes Kaiser Wilhelm II of Germany and Archduke Franz Ferdinand of Austria.
+The book starts with the May 1910 funeral of King Edward VII, using that scene to introduce leaders of the European monarchies and their relationships with each other.
+This event marked the last time they were together peacefully.
+These figures went on to become central to World War I. This includes Kaiser Wilhelm II of Germany and Archduke Franz Ferdinand of Austria.

 The remaining twenty one chapters of the book are grouped in three parts: "Plans", "Outbreak" and "Battle".

 "Plans" delves into the prewar military strategies of the four major European powers: